Loading figure…

 Sign in to cast a vote.

-Cramer supports the Second Amendment and opposes stricter firearms regulation, arguing that gun control measures would not have prevented mass shootings.
-He advocates for national right-to-carry reciprocity and opposes restrictions on gun purchases.
+Cramer supports gun rights and opposes stricter firearms regulation.
+He has stated that gun control measures would not have prevented mass shootings and advocates for the Second Amendment rights.

-Cramer supports the Second Amendment and opposes stricter firearms regulation, arguing that gun control measures would not have prevented mass shootings.
-He advocates for national right-to-carry reciprocity and opposes restrictions on gun purchases.
+Cramer supports gun rights and opposes stricter firearms regulation.
+He has stated that gun control measures would not have prevented mass shootings and advocates for the Second Amendment rights.

-Cramer opposes a larger government role in health coverage, consistently voting against the Affordable Care Act and advocating for its repeal.
-He supports market-based health insurance solutions and has opposed health insurance protections for patients with preexisting conditions.
+Cramer opposes a larger government role in health coverage, specifically the Affordable Care Act, which he has voted to repeal multiple times.
+He supports market-based health insurance solutions and has opposed Medicaid expansion.

-Cramer opposes a larger government role in health coverage, consistently voting against the Affordable Care Act and advocating for its repeal.
-He supports market-based health insurance solutions and has opposed health insurance protections for patients with preexisting conditions.
+Cramer opposes a larger government role in health coverage, specifically the Affordable Care Act, which he has voted to repeal multiple times.
+He supports market-based health insurance solutions and has opposed Medicaid expansion.

-Cramer opposes higher taxes on corporations and top earners, supporting tax cuts and the repeal of the estate tax.
-He believes in reducing corporate tax rates to stimulate job creation.
+Cramer opposes higher taxes on corporations and top earners.
+He has supported tax cuts and has voted to repeal the estate tax, advocating for lower tax rates overall.

-Cramer opposes higher taxes on corporations and top earners, supporting tax cuts and the repeal of the estate tax.
-He believes in reducing corporate tax rates to stimulate job creation.
+Cramer opposes higher taxes on corporations and top earners.
+He has supported tax cuts and has voted to repeal the estate tax, advocating for lower tax rates overall.

 Cramer has expressed opposition to measures that would make voter registration easier, emphasizing a strict interpretation of election laws and supporting voter ID requirements.